Christopher Morel Player Props: Cubs vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.7 K/9, which ranks 14th in the league.
+- The pitching staff for the Yankees has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Yankees rank 12th in baseball in home runs given up (97 total, 1.1 per game).
+- Yankees pitchers combine to rank 12th in baseball in home runs allowed (98 total, 1.1 per game).

-- The righty's most recent appearance came on Sunday against the St. Louis Cardinals, when he threw six innings, surrendering two earned runs while giving up six hits.
+- The right-hander's most recent appearance came on Monday against the Baltimore Orioles, when he went 4 1/3 innings, surrendering two earned runs while allowing nine hits.

+- In 16 games this season, the 30-year-old has a 4.52 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .216 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.